ironmeld/boot2now/builder-hex0/README.md

 cat /dev/hda4 | internalshell
 ```

-The internal shell includes two build-in commands:
+The internal shell includes two built-in commands:
 * src: create source file from stdin.
 * hex0: compile hex0 file to binary file.

-The internal shell will also execute any file that has previously been written (by hex0).
+The internal shell is also able to execute any file that has previously been written (by hex0).
 Note that the internal shell only supports parsing exactly one argument that it will pass to the command.
 This is enough to support executing a new shell and passing it the name of a shell script to run.

 ### The src command

 ```
-src $number_of_lines $filename
+src $number_of_bytes $filename
 ```
-Read N lines from standard input and write to a file.
+Read N bytes from standard input and write to a file.

 Example:
 ```
-src 4 foo.hex0
+src 27 foo.hex0
 45 23 23
 23 45
 53 55